rbagd/inflation/README.md

 **UPDATE 2**: As per answer of SPF Economie, the only way to get the data now is a manual download of Excel/CSV files.
 Even though they use an OLAP server for data storage, there is apparently no possibility for now to have [XMLA](https://en.wikipedia.org/wiki/XML_for_Analysis) activated.
 Similar services may be available as of beSTAT 2.0 but no dates are known.

-Since the new index will have regular updates to the consumption bundle, I suspect that Excel may also change quite often which makes the previous method cumbersome and easily broken...
+Since the new index will have regular updates to the consumption bundle, I suspect that Excel file may also change quite often which makes the previous method cumbersome and easily broken.
+Fork and do whatever you wish but please do not count on future updates.